abdolence/circe-tagged-adt-codec-scala3/README.md

-## Circe encoder/decoder implementation for ADT to JSON with a type field for Scala 2.12+
+## Circe encoder/decoder implementation for ADT to JSON with a type field+
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.latestbit/circe-tagged-adt-codec_2.13/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.latestbit/circe-tagged-adt-codec_2.13/)
 ![](https://github.com/abdolence/circe-tagged-adt-codec/workflows/Scala%20CI/badge.svg)

-This macro based library provides an efficient, type safe ADT to JSON encoder/decoder for circe with configurable JSON type field mappings.
+This library provides an efficient, type safe and macro based ADT to JSON encoder/decoder for circe with configurable JSON type field mappings.

-When you have case classes defined like this
+When you have ADTs (as trait and case classes) defined like this
 ```scala
 sealed trait TestEvent